mthirion/amqstreams-calculator/README.md

 To run the tool:
 - clone this repository
 - cd into the calculator-backend directory and launch the backend with 'mvn quarkus:dev'
-- cd into the calculator-ui directory and launch the UI with 'npm start'
+- cd into the calculator-ui directory, ensure all dependencies are there running 'npm install'; then launch the UI with 'npm start'
 - open a web browser on 'localhost:3000'.
-The form is designed to be prefilled so that a simple computation can trigger immediately with the example parameters set.
+  the form is designed to be prefilled so that a simple computation can trigger immediately with the example parameters set.

 ## Current status
 This is still a beta version under test, and all the features might not work.